Are you hiding or sharing?

 While waiting at the dentist office last year I had the chance to leaf through an old People Magazine.
 A pull quote from an interview with Carrie Underwood caught my eye.
 It read “I don’t feel a need to rebel.
 There is no dark side to me that’s going to come out.”
 It immediately struck a chord.
 I knew I could use it for coaching.
 Since then, I have used the quote in several coaching sessions.
 Every time I borrowed its message, it was helpful.
 But not because of Carrie’s success and fame, believe it or not, some of my clients don’t have a clue about who she is (that’s the benefit of having clients all over the world).
 More importantly, her statement made it clear that there is no need to see oneself in a negative light.
 A vital message and reminder for us all!

 “I don’t feel a need to rebel.
 There is no dark side to me that’s going to come out.”

 Positive growth happens when nurtured.
 Sadly, many of us didn’t experience this with our parents, culture or peers.
 Thankfully, life and growth don’t end in childhood.
 You have the choice and power every day to focus your energy on nurturing and bringing out the real you.
-There is no need to label any part of yourself as bad or good.
+Labeling any part of yourself as bad or good is not necessary or helpful.
 Who you are is enough.
 Obviously, I am talking about your core self — your essence.
 Behaviors and actions are a topic for another discussion.
-What is important here, is that despite your behaviors, habits and actions it is vital for you to know and identify with the fact that you are an aspect of Life.
+What is important is that despite your behaviors, habits, and actions, it is vital for you to know and identify with the fact that you are an aspect of Life.
 How can any of life ever be considered wrong?
 It all exists and is created by something none of us can claim to understand fully.